 Brightest flashlight of 2018

-All the ones listed below are separated into categories.
+The ones listed below are separated into categories.
 Each category is divided into a Budget, Medium Budget and Premium price (when available).
 This list includes the brightest flashlights available in 2018 but are not limited to this production year alone!
+Because in some areas nothing has surpassed them yet.
 The list will be updated once there are brighter flashlights available during the year.

 AAA battery flashlights